 Bachelor of Science in Child and Family Studies (CFS)

-A degree in Child and Family Studies prepares graduates to work in a variety of fields, but all are aimed at improving the lives of individuals, families, and communities.
-Child and Family Studies has been called the ideal “helping” profession, because those in the field are ultimately concerned with meeting the needs of children and families in a variety of contexts.
-In addition to taking courses focused on infant and child development, family systems theory, and parenting, the curriculum in Child and Family Studies also includes coursework in consumer behavior, education, nutrition, psychology, and social work.
+NSU’s Child and Family Studies online program prepares students to work in a variety of fields that are focused on the lives of children, individuals, families, and communities.
+Formerly known as Family and Consumer Sciences, CFS courses emphasize child development, family systems theory, parenting, and includes coursework in consumer behavior, education, nutrition, psychology, and social work.